Create a Unique Brand Identity

 - Memorable – Your logo should be sticky.
 Something that people can keep in their minds with little effort for a long time.
 Start with a unique yet simple.
 Nike’s swoosh logo is a great example.

-- Timeless – You don’t want to create a new logo every year.
+- Timeless – You don’t want to create a new logo every year, people will lose track of your brand.
 A good logo should be modern, yet not so much that whatever trend it was inspired by goes out of style and leaves it feeling outdated sooner than later.
 There are logos from 50 years ago that still feel modern today.

 How JM Creates Logos